 It’s crucial to learn how a platform ensures data accuracy.
 Clean data is the foundation of clinical research, and data problems can hinder the path to regulatory approval.

 Medrio’s EDC, for example, has form rules like edit checks and skip logic to help ensure rapid and precise data entry.
-Data is then instantly available for review, analysis, and collaboration with CRO and site partners.
+Data is then instantly available for review, analysis, and collaboration with Contract Research Organization (CRO) and site partners.
 Additionally, Medrio DDC, an eSource solution, has shown to reduce transcription errors by 90%.

 Check how an eClinical service facilitates compliance.
 In recent years, global clinical trial regulations have undergone tremendous change – and more is on the horizon.
 Quality solutions should take compliance concerns off researchers’ plates, so they have full peace of mind as they move towards their goals.

-For Medrio, global compliance is built into the software.
+For Medrio, the software directly integrates global compliance.
 Additionally, a dedicated team stays on top of upcoming shifts and updates the platform well before any new regulations go into effect.

 Control and independence are also essential considerations.
-Legacy eClinical services often deliver complex solutions that require external support, which can lead to protracted study builds and time-consuming delays.
-Consider if this type of solution is necessary since many studies can be managed easily and independently.
+Legacy eClinical services often deliver sophisticated solutions that require external support, which can lead to protracted study builds and time-consuming delays.
+Consider if this type of solution is necessary since research teams can often manage trials easily and independently.
 We recently sat down with one of our customer success managers who also worked in clinical operations for 15 years.
 She shared her personal experiences using Medrio and another large EDC and described how, with Medrio, she was able to build and manage studies without outside programming support.

 Also, during the research process, unexpected obstacles can arise, and researchers need to adapt quickly to stay on timeline and budget.
 Check how a service can support you when the unexpected happens.
 For Medrio, we provide several APIs that can help organizations quickly expand their eClinical capabilities to integrate external platforms if necessary.